-Since he took office at the end of June, President Rodrigo Duterte has unleashed the police and vigilante hit squads against suspected drug dealers.
+What's Duterte doing?Since he took office at the end of June, President Rodrigo Duterte has unleashed the police and vigilante hit squads against suspected drug dealers.
 "My order is shoot to kill you," he said.
 "I don't care about human rights, you'd better believe me."
 In just two months, more than 1,900 people have been summarily executed in the streets.
 Most of them were suspected low-level drug dealers, but some were bystanders caught in the crossfire; the youngest was a 5-year-old.
 Duterte, 71, has not only thumbed his nose at the Philippines' rule of law, he has also threatened those who criticize his tactics.
 He's fired thousands of government workers, saying they were all corrupt, and pledged to fill the jobs with his own loyalists.
 He has already insulted the U.S. ambassador, and warned President Obama not to question the wave of killings, adding, "Son of a bitch, I will swear at you."
 As a result, Obama cancelled a meeting with Duterte planned for this week.

-For 22 years, he was mayor of Davao City, in Mindanao, a Philippine island plagued by a long-running Islamic insurgency.
+How did he come to power?For 22 years, he was mayor of Davao City, in Mindanao, a Philippine island plagued by a long-running Islamic insurgency.
 A trash-talking populist who says he hates career politicians, Duterte was known in Davao City for his blatant womanizing, and for his success in fighting crime.
 When he took office in 1988, Davao was the murder capital of the Philippines, but now it is one of the country's safer cities.
 He accomplished that feat by living up to his nickname, "The Punisher."
 Death squads loosely aligned with city authorities roamed the streets on bicycles, shooting suspected drug dealers on sight.
 Hundreds of people were killed, but the crime rate dropped, and Duterte was elected seven times.

-The campaign this spring was bitter.
+How did he become president?The campaign this spring was bitter.
 Outgoing President Benigno Aquino, who had presided over five years of economic growth, endorsed Wharton-educated investment banker Manuel Roxas to succeed him.
 But Duterte painted the little-known Roxas as part of the corrupt establishment and said that the Philippines under Aquino was becoming a "narco state."
 He pointed to evidence that Mexico's fearsome Sinaloa cartel was using the Philippines as a transit shipment point, and bemoaned his country's rampant abuse of methamphetamines, marketed there mixed with caffeine and known as shabu.
 The drug has devastated many Manila neighborhoods, where some of the local police are in the pay of drug gangs.
 An alarmed Aquino told voters to "remember how Hitler came to power."
 But Duterte won a five-way race in a landslide, with nearly 40 percent of the votes to Roxas' 23 percent.

-The most recent poll — showing a 91 percent approval rating — was completed just a week after he took office, so it doesn't reflect the wave of killings that followed.
+How are people responding?The most recent poll — showing a 91 percent approval rating — was completed just a week after he took office, so it doesn't reflect the wave of killings that followed.
 But anecdotal evidence indicates that Duterte's kill-them-all strategy is both effective and popular.
 Fearing for their lives, more than half a million suspected drug dealers and users have surrendered to police in the past few weeks.
 The political mainstream, though, is horrified by the street shootings.
 "This is like anarchy," said Sen. Antonio Trillanes.

-Duterte resents the Philippines' history as a former U.S. colony, occupied from 1898 to 1946.
+What is his policy toward the U.S.?Duterte resents the Philippines' history as a former U.S. colony, occupied from 1898 to 1946.
 (See below.)
 A self-described socialist, he wears his anti-Americanism like a badge of honor, pointedly meeting with envoys from Japan and China before those from the U.S. He called U.S. Ambassador Philip Goldberg "this gay ambassador, son of a whore" after Goldberg criticized him for his recent comments on the rape and murder of an Australian missionary, which occurred while Duterte was mayor of Davao.
 "I was angry because she was raped, that's one thing," Duterte had said.
 "But she was so beautiful, the mayor should have been first.
 What a waste."
 He has brushed aside U.S. criticism of the killings on his watch, saying, "Why are you Americans killing black people there, shooting them down when they are already on the ground?"

-No. Duterte has said he wants closer economic ties with China, the country's second-largest trading partner, after Japan and before the U.S. Yet the U.S. is still the Philippines' largest source of foreign investment, and Duterte doesn't want to jeopardize that inflow.
+Will he abandon the alliance?No. Duterte has said he wants closer economic ties with China, the country's second-largest trading partner, after Japan and before the U.S. Yet the U.S. is still the Philippines' largest source of foreign investment, and Duterte doesn't want to jeopardize that inflow.
 He has also conceded that the U.S. is his country's only major military ally — at a time when China is pressing claims to islands in the South China Sea that the Philippines considers its own.
 Last month, Duterte said he would abide by a defense pact signed by his predecessor that allows U.S. forces to operate from Philippine territory.
 But he's also made it clear he doesn't feel that he owes the U.S. anything in return for its military protection.
 "I am no American puppet," he said this week.
 "I am the president of a sovereign country, and I am not answerable to anyone except the Filipino people."